 Looking to pick up a few basic Chinese phrases before your trip to Taiwan?
 If so, you’re in luck!
-This guide covers the most useful phrases that will help you speak Chinese in Taiwan like a boss!
+In this guide, you’ll find MORE than 70 Chinese travel phrases and words to help you speak Chinese in Taiwan like an absolute boss!

 Have you ever been lost in translation?
-If you love travelling as much as we do, you already know that nothing can complicate a perfectly well-planned trip like language barriers!
-It might be exciting and even bearable at first, but when the frustration starts to sink in, chances are language barriers could ruin your entire trip.
+If you love traveling as much as we do, you already know that nothing can complicate a perfectly well-planned trip like language barriers!
+It might be exciting and even bearable at first, but when the frustration starts to sink in, chances are language barriers could ruin a perfectly well-planned trip.

-Why it’s important to master a few phrases for your visit here
+Why you should master a few travel phrases for Taiwan

-Even though, you can easily get by without any Chinese skills in the capital city Taipei or the artsy hub of Kaohsiung, learning a few phrases in the local language can really go a long way.
-In fact, we always find it so much more rewarding.
-Especially seeing that the locals really appreciate it.
-Or should I rather say…mostly they just laugh at our bad pronunciation…but at least we try!
-And that’s what really maters!
+You can easily get by without any Chinese skills in bigger cities, such as Taipei, Kaohsiung, or Taichung, but learning a few phrases in the local language can really go a long way.
+In fact, we always find it so much more rewarding – especially since the locals really appreciate it.
+Well, mostly, they laugh at our bad pronunciation.
+But at least we try!
+And that’s all that matters!

-Generally, you’ll find that most locals can speak some basic English in the more touristy hubs and at most tourist attractions.
-But, these numbers do however dwindle greatly when you are exploring outside the main tourist areas and bigger cities.
+Most locals can speak some basic English in the more touristy hubs or at the major tourist attractions across the island.
+But sadly, these numbers dwindle once you travel outside the bigger cities.

-So, if you are planning to go to more remote areas or simply want to get more out of your Taiwan trip, have a look at these phrases that will help you speak Chinese in Taiwan in no time!
+Therefore, if you plan to go to more remote areas or want to get more out of your Taiwan trip, have a look at these phrases that will help you speak Chinese in Taiwan in no time!